+2017 Participants will be featured soon!
+Below are the 2016 stars of our show.
 Since 1990, The Word On The Street has proudly hosted some of the finest talent in Canadian literature.
 Our next festival is shaping up to be another great one.
-Check out all of the 2016 authors, performers, and storytellers below!

 Denise Adams holds a Master of Arts and Art Education from the Nova Scotia College of Art and Design.
 More recently, she has worked as a survey assistant, and these days her main occupation is in custom coastal home design and landscaping consultant for the area of St. Margaret’s Bay, Nova Scotia.